 Smile still plastered on my face, I once again, get back…to…my writing.

-“Thank you,” Lucinda said quietly as she accepted the glass.
+“Thank you,” she said quietly.
 Still shaking, she watched as her wine trembled in the glass.
 “A patient died today.
 We had to put him to sleep.”

 “Woof!”